barotto/IBMulator/README.md

 device=My Synth:1
 ```

-If you leave the `device` key value empty, IBMulator will use the first suitable
+If you set the `device` key value to `auto` or empty, IBMulator will use the
-port it will find.
+first suitable port it will find.

 To get the list of valid name strings and available ports you can launch
-IBMulator with the `device` configuration empty and look at the log file, or use
-the `pmidi` program:
+IBMulator and look at the log file, or use the `pmidi` program:
 ```
 $ pmidi -l
 ```